 Things to think about before a remortgage for extension

-A remortgage for improvements for your home could be a good idea, whether you own your house outright or are still making payments on your original mortgage.
+Why remortgage?
+A remortgage for improvements to your home could be a good idea, whether you own your house outright or are still making payments on your original mortgage.

 But you shouldn’t take on this financial commitment lightly.
 It’s wise to ask yourself the following questions before deciding on a remortgage for your planned project.

 How much equity do you have in your home?

 You should avoid remortgaging if you haven’t built up enough equity as you could decrease the value of your home and risk it falling into negative equity.
 You might also end up in a worse loan-to-value bracket and this will affect how much you can borrow in the future.